 -Interactive, site-specific and promenade performance: Audiences ranging from international television executives and prospective magistrates to drunk Cuban salsa dancers and eight year old history students.

 And I genuinely love all these areas of work.

 This reflects my desire to continually explore as a performer, and develop through doing.
 Every new creative experience beyond my comfort zone is an opportunity to learn and grow in unexpected ways, and experience has taught me that skills gained in one area can be enormously useful in seemingly completely un-related roles.

-Being able to make my living from performing alone also allows me the flexibility to publish a weekly football column and podcast and pursue a broad range of other interests and freelance opportunities, all of which then feed back into my performance work.
+Being able to make my living from performing alone also allows me the flexibility to publish a weekly football podcast (nearly 250 episodes), write and pursue a broad range of other interests and freelance opportunities, all of which then feed back into my performance work.